-Every clinical trial design involving human subjects, if it is to be implemented in practice, needs to be approved by the regulatory authorities responsible.
-Even if the statistical analysis of the trial data would be done in accordance with Bayesian principles, the regulators, as exemplified in the FDA guidelines \cite{fda_71512} and \cite{fda_78495}, commonly require that the consequent type I error rate remains below a given significance level.
-This has led to a large body of literature on how the parameter values of a Bayesian design might be adjusted to satisfy such a requirement.
-Examples include \textcite{freedman1994and}, \textcite{ventz2015bayesian}, \textcite{nikolakopoulos2016hybrid}, \textcite{doi:10.1177/0962280215595058}, \textcite{ventz2017combining}, \textcite{yu2019unified} and \textcite{shi2019control}.
+Every clinical trial design involving human subjects. if it is to be implemented in practice, needs to be approved by the regulatory authorities responsible.
+Even if the statistical analysis of the trial data would be done in accordance with Bayesian principles, the regulators, as exemplified by the \cite{fda_71512}, \cite{fda_78495} and \cite{EMA_CHMP_44762_2017} guidelines, have commonly required that the consequent type I error rate remains below a given significance level.
+Strong logical arguments in support of the conditionality principle, as presented, e.g., in \cite{berger1988statistical}, have not shaken this nearly axiomatic status of type I error control in trial designs.
+In consequence, there is currently a large body of literature on how the parameter values of a Bayesian design might be adjusted to satisfy such a requirement.
+Examples include \cite{freedman1994and}, \cite{ventz2015bayesian}, \cite{nikolakopoulos2016hybrid}, \cite{doi:10.1177/0962280215595058}, \cite{ventz2017combining}, \cite{kopp2019monitoring}, \cite{yu2019unified} and \cite{shi2019control}.
 Notwithstanding the high technical level of these contributions, such strict numerical control of type I error rate generally dampens the advantages of Bayesian designs.
 The result is a conceptual and methodological hybrid, with elements taken from two different, mutually inconsistent statistical paradigms.
-Due to our general opposition against such hybrid methodology, we do not review this literature in more detail; however, if desired, \textcite{yu2019unified} is useful reading for such a purpose.
+Due to our general opposition against such hybrid methodology, we do not review this literature in more detail; however, if desired, \cite{yu2019unified} is useful reading for such a purpose.

 Instead, and following many earlier authors, we propose that the control of false positives be performed by direct bounding, with a selected error tolerance, of the corresponding posterior probabilities during the data analysis.
 With this, such error control is not affected by multiplicity considerations in sequentially determined interim analyses.